Frequently Asked Questions

 Can hamsters be emotional support animals?

-Can service dogs go anywhere?
+Can psychiatric service dogs go anywhere?

 Can you bring an emotional support animal into a restaurant?